NeoGeographyToolkit/StereoPipeline/docs/sfm.rst

 camera positions from the kmz files available for each IceBridge flight at http://asapdata.arc.nasa.gov/dms/missions.html.

+For such logic based on camera positions to work well, the camera positions must not be along a line, as then the 3D transform computed based on these positions will not be well-defined.

 Another option which is useful when processing IceBridge data is the ``--position-filter-dist`` option for ``bundle_adjust`` (measured in meters).
 IceBridge data sets contain a large number of images and when processing many at